 Outdated plugins aren’t the only threat to your website’s security – you’re also dealing with defunct software, weak passwords, non-encrypted webpages, and so on.
 Spring cleaning your website should also include looking for vulnerabilities in your website’s security and creating an action plan to combat them.
 Backup your website, change your passwords, scan for malware and become SSL-certified if you haven’t already in order to keep the cracks in your cybersecurity from getting big enough for a cybercriminal to sneak in.

-Spring cleaning your website doesn’t have to be a once-a-year occasion.
+Setting aside time to spring clean your website doesn’t have to be a once-a-year occasion.
 Use this time to get yourself into the habit of making these routine checkups every few months to keep your website running optimally year-round.
 If the time commitment is holding you back from conducting routine website updates, consider investing in a web design, content and maintenance package and let an experienced digital marketing agency (like ours!) handle the upkeep for you.